ahmadawadalla/Chess/README.md

   - Queen
   - King (**castling with check validation**)
 - Turn-based play (white vs black)
+- - **Pass n’ Play**: After each turn, the board automatically flips to face the next player, making it easy to share the same device for local multiplayer.
 - **Move highlighting** (possible moves shown on the board as well as the last move the user made)
 - **Pawn promotion menu** (choose queen, rook, bishop, knight)
 - **Undo / Redo** support with arrow keys